lelegard/winkbdlayouts/README.md

 To face the two situations, this project proposes two versions of each Apple keyboard.
 The version named "Apple VM" uses the swapped scan codes for the keys `@`/`#` and `<`/`>`.

+Important: This inversion has been noticed in various versions of the French Apple keyboards.
+Because it is not possible for one single person to own all international keyboards, the problem may be slightly different on other keyboards and the corresponding "Apple VM" keyboard layout may not be correct.
+Please report all discrepancies in the "Issues" area of this project or submit a pull request with the fix if possible.

 ## Declaring a keyboard layout on windows